streamingfast/substreams-uniswap-v3/README.md

 # substreams-uniswap-v3

 [Substreams](https://substreams.streamingfast.io)-based Uniswap-v3 Subgraph and Substreams.
+Still in beta.

 The Subgraph-style output hinges on the latest `graph-node` to implement `substreams` data sources.